ArtyZiff35/CNN_Dashcam_Speed_Detector/README.md

 All of this makes the training video very heterogeneous in its features.
 The test video also shows both city and highway driving.

+## Approach
+The adopted approach consists of feeding Optical Flows calculated from pairs of frames to a Convolutional Neural Network.

+### Image preprocessing